 If you aren’t a great cook, or don’t trust the kids in the kitchen, then why not try similar shots but with the giving of gifts?
 Flowers, chocolates and cards… all the best gifts for Mum.

 This is one for those of you who love a little TLC… so let’s think candid – set up your self- timer and try this.
 Get your dressing gowns on and have a pamper morning on Mother’s Day.
 Think facemasks, rollers, makeup and nail polish!

-You could both sit at the mirror and apply make-up simultaneously.
+Alternatively, you could both sit at the mirror and apply make-up simultaneously.
 Try using a remote trigger, or if you have a time-lapse function on your camera use that to capture some fun moments.

 These images work perfectly no matter what age you are and are always effective when done correctly.
-If you can’t get the same outfits, or think that’s going a bit too far, focus instead on the same shades and colour palate.
+If you can’t get the same outfits or think that’s going a bit too far, focus instead on the same shades and colour palate.

 Things to try: Why not add in props, flowers, cuddly toys, capture moments having lunch together, looking at memories shared together, look at old books and photo albums.

-It’s beautiful to see family distinctions within the face, so why not try a few side profile shots too?
+However, it’s beautiful to see family distinctions within the face, so why not try a few side profile shots too?
 Keep it natural and simple to maintain focus on features.

 Try portrait shots, with soft lighting and muted colours.